tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ```

+Save the above YAML in a file named example-constraint-template.yaml for the next step.

-Applying the YAML above to the cluster created earlier:
+Apply the YAML to the cluster created earlier:

 ```
 (⎈ |kind-opa-guide:default)➜  ~ kubectl apply -f example-constraint-template.yaml